stefanionescu/suno-ai-scraper/README.md

 # Suno Music Scraper
-A scraper for Suno.com that creates and downloads songs using AWS (Fargate & ECS for scraping) and Twilio for Suno authentication and Supabase for storing songs and updating records (e.g outstanding credits on all Suno accounts you use, song data).
+A scraper for Suno.com that creates and downloads songs using AWS (Fargate & ECS for scraping and S3 for storing Chrome profiles) and Twilio for Suno authentication and Supabase for storing songs and updating records (e.g outstanding credits on all Suno accounts you use, song data).

 ## Prerequisites